Developing a Face Recognition System Using Convolutional Neural Network

 Azoft team also plans to improve the technique of face localization (right now we are using standard OpenCV cascades), as well as testing using a different camera with recording quality and speed that will not adversely affect facial feature detection and recognition stability.

-Another obstacle we need to overcome is the long time necessary to train a convolutional neural network.
+Another obstacle we need to overcome is a long time necessary to train a convolutional neural network.
 Even for modest-sized sets of data, it may take a whole day to complete the neural network training.
 To overcome this shortcoming, we plan to transfer network training to the GPU.
-This will significantly reduce the time it takes to access and analyze results of changes in the architecture and data.
+This will significantly reduce the time it takes to access and analyze the results of changes in architecture and data.
 This way, we’ll be able to conduct more experiments in order to determine the optimum data format and network architecture.